 As values-based organizations, sororities, fraternities and coed societies can offer students a powerful learning environment.
 Since the first fraternity was established on campus in 1881, Greek organizations have offered students a unique set of values-centered traditions and rituals that shape students' experiences at UNH.
 If you elect to "go Greek", your sisters and/or brothers will have a significant impact on how you grow and develop as these organizations offer opportunities to practice leadership, engage the greater community, and build lifelong friendships.

-The Greek community is for every student, and it is solely your choice to join a fraternity, sorority, or coed society.
+The Fraternity and Sorority Life community is for every student, and it is solely your choice to join a fraternity, sorority, or coed society.
 If you are considering joining a Greek organization, we encourage you to make an informed decision.
 When you participate in recruitment, ask difficult questions about the chapters that interest you.
 Is this group recognized by the University of New Hampshire?
 Do they take responsible positions on the use of alcohol?
 Do they have grade point averages about the University average?
 Do they guarantee that you will not be hazed, and do others tell you they live up to their commitments?
 Will the chapter make you a better person?
 Do they not only know their values, but do they put them into action on a daily basis?
 If the answer is yes to these questions, joining a chapter can enhance your experience in Durham and beyond.